-With the emerging trends in technology, consumers using digital products always look for some upgrades or enhancements in their already existing features.
+With the emerging trends in technology, consumers using digital products always look for upgrades or enhancements in their already existing features.
 And the companies are endowed with a greater responsibility to make sure that their products are capable of accommodating various new improvements and managing the stability of the application.
-For example, in early 2016, Facebook converted the “Like” feature in their application to a multifunctional “React” button after an extensive community of users requesting the same.
+For example, in early 2016, Facebook converted the “Like” feature in their application to a multifunctional “React” button after an extensive community of users requested the same.
 While this change required intense planning and testing, the feature was rolled out to users without any application downtime.

 To tackle the challenge of managing new changes, many enterprises with their signature products have migrated to DevOps culture to streamline their IT Infrastructure by introducing continuous & automated deployment without compromising the stability of the application.